-58874 Alternate Mission David Launched Craft (AMDLC) CONFORM, Final NAVSEANORDET, 11/01/81, U
+58874 Alternate Mission Davit Launched Craft (AMDLC) CONFORM, Final NAVSEANORDET, 1 1/01/81, U

 This report documents a program to accomplish the design and specification of two new generic type ship's boats, intended to replace the existing inventory of seven boat types.
 The report is broken into 14 major sections.
 Also included are two addenda which do not appear in the table of contents.
 Each section is of a different level of detail and complexity.
 The objective, to apply projected advances in subsystems and craft concepts to improve ships boat performance, is explained.
-Required Operating Capabilities (ROCs) are discussed, considering the types of ships the boats must service in the year 2000.
-Improvements in small boat design and construction, expected to be available in the year 2000, are considered.
+Required Operating Capabilities (ROCs) are discussed, considering the types of ships the boats must service in the near-future.
+Improvements in small boat design and construction, expected lo be available, are considered.
 A list of parameters governing the task is given.
-Two craft to be used in the design task are defined, a 44' Multi-Mission Boat (MMB) and a 26' Resilient Ship's Boat (Fast) RSB (F).
+Two craft to be used in the design task are defined, a 44 'Multi-Mission Boat (MMB) and a 26' Resilient Ship's Boat (Fast) RSB (F).
 Figures and tables are shown for speed versus wave height, small boat types versus ship type, small boat mission warfare areas, and characteristics of current ship's boats.
 NAVSEADET Norfolk report 6660-78 (AMDLC Conform Level Requirements) is included as Section II.
-Four appendices are provided listing primary mission areas, alternate mission areas (larger craft), design constraints (larger craft) and small craft technology characteristics for the year 2000.
+Four appendices are provided listing primary mission areas, afternate mission areas (larger craft), design constraints (larger craft) and small craft technology characteristics.